MSLNZ/msl-loadlib/docs/tutorials_dummy.rst

        x: <class 'bool'> True
        y: <class 'str'> hello world!

-Shutdown the server when you are done communicating with the 32-bit library (all of the :py:func:`print` statements from the server get displayed once the server shuts down), see :meth:`~msl.loadlib.client64.Client64.shutdown_server32`:
+Shutdown the server when you are done communicating with the 32-bit library, see :meth:`~msl.loadlib.client64.Client64.shutdown_server32`:

 .. code-block:: python